the-teachingRSE-project/competencies/competencies.md

 e.g. the \ac{GPL}.
 The \gls{TEAM} skill will play a major role when an RSE is introduced to an existing project.
 An existing project will have grown some habits and processes.
-Often it will require all the skills of an RSE as well as patience to draw a project to superior alternatives, while not having a leadership position in a project.
+Often it will require all the skills and patience of an RSE to steer a project towards best software engineering practices, while not having a leadership position.

 RSEs are embedded in communities.
 There are two different aspects to finding these communities: First, we have the aspect of community building for a